johanneskasser/hdsemg-pipe/README.md

 The app is configurable through the Settings Dialog accessible from the top menu:

 - 📁 Working directory path
-- 📍 Path to external Channelselection executable
+- 📍 Path to external hdsemg-select executable
 - 🚀 Path to the openhdemg executable

 <div align="center">